pivotal-cf/pui-react-tools/README.md

 It is also possible to specify where the `index.html` is written using the `htmlBuildDirectory` option.
 If no option is specified, the `index.html` file will be written to the buildDirectory.

+##### options.Layout

+`Type: React Component`
+`default: (component provided by this module)`

+You can specify a path to a React component to use as the layout for your application.
+If you do not specify this option, a [layout file](https://github.com/pivotal-cf/pui-react-tools/blob/master/src/assets/layout.js) is provided for you.

+To make building your Layout easier, the `Assets.Body` key allows you to access the Body component; a default [body file](https://github.com/pivotal-cf/pui-react-tools/blob/master/src/assets/body.js) is provided.
+We have also exposed `Assets.Layout` if you want to subclass the layout component.

 #### User Application Configuration

 Specify configuration you need for running your application in `config/application.json`.